ybalkind/davidklaing.github.io/_posts/2020-02-01-roam-as-a-slip-box.md

 Still, I haven't yet seen any accounts of how to use Roam as a slip-box.
 Despite being new to both Roam and the slip-box method, I thought I’d share my current system.

 If you aren’t familiar with Roam, you should go read Nat Eliason's [Roam: Why I Love it and How I Use It](https://www.nateliason.com/blog/roam).
-If you want to learn more about the slip-box method, read Sönke Ahrens' book [How to Take Smart Notes](https://www.goodreads.com/book/show/34507927-how-to-take-smart-notes).
+If you want to learn more about the slip-box method, read Sönke Ahrens' book [How to Take Smart Notes](https://www.goodreads.com/book/show/34507927-how-to-take-smart-notes) or Yuxi Liu's [summary of it](https://www.lesswrong.com/posts/T382CLwAjsy3fmecf/how-to-take-smart-notes-ahrens-2017).

 ## Roam as a slip-box